SparkleCow/Cow-PastelitoRadio/README.md

-Welcome to Cow & Pastelito's radio, a digital platform dedicated to bringing abi unique experience in music and podcasts.
+Welcome to Cow & Pastelito's radio, a digital platform dedicated to bringing a unique experience in music and podcasts.
 We are passionate about music and truly believe in the power of podcasts to inform, entertain, and connect people.

 ### What's Cow & Pastelito's Radio ?